 CEO and Founder

 Ruby Kate Chitsey

-Ruby Kate, age 13, is the founder and CEO of ‘Three Wishes for Ruby’s Residents”.
-Ruby Kate and her "Kid Board" work with essential staff across America to fulfill small wishes for nursing home seniors.
-Ruby Kate loves to serve residents who are impoverished and who are trying to make ends meet on a small government stipend but she fulfills wishes for ALL nursing home seniors.
-Ruby has raised over $300,000 for her cause since 2019 and fulfilled over 11,000 wishes for nursing home seniors since 2018.
+Ruby, now 16, is the founder and CEO of ‘Three Wishes for Ruby’s Residents”.
+Ruby and her "Kid Board" work with essential staff across America to fulfill small wishes for nursing home seniors that are low on family, happiness or funds.
+Ruby has spent over $500,000 fulfilling wishes and raising awareness for nursing home seniors since 2018.
 The headquarters of her organization is located in Harrison, Arkansas.

 Lynda Barnard MEd

 Lynda has a Master's in Elementary Education and has over 26 years experience as a kindergarten teacher in the Georgia Public School System.
 Lynda is a tireless leader in the field of education and brings an enormous amount of knowledge to our team.
 We value our relationship with fellow educators and Lynda helps us cultivate these relationships in our community and beyond.